dotnetprofessional/ABusJS/packages/abus-bubbles/docs/Bubbles.md

 1. Execute the flow and record the result
 1. Validate the result

-The following example assumes that you have your handlers setup ready to receive any messages.
+The following examples assume that you have your handlers setup ready to receive any messages.
 For more information on how to register your handlers refer to the ABus documentation.

-Assuming the following reasonably complex Bubble Definition:
+The examples assume the following reasonably complex Bubble Definition:

 ```ts
 const definition =
     `